C. ornata, C. rufibarba, C. veitchiana & C. warscewiczii.

 Transplant shock is a big issue when it comes to heavy-handed repots.
 Give the plant a good soak 24hrs before the action and never tinker with the roots, unless it has been affected by root rot.
 Typical signs of transplant shock are largely similar to under-watering, with wilting, yellowing leaves and stunted growth among the most common symptoms.
 Click here to learn more about addressing transplant shock, and a step-by-step guide on performing the perfect transplant.

-Dust the leaves regularly.
+Dust or rinse the leaves regularly.
 Although this isn't too much of an issue, a build-up of dust particles can clog up the plant's pores, causing lowered light capturing-efficiency.
 Wipe the topsides of the leaves down once a month to keep levels down and improve growing conditions.
+THE HOUSEPLANT DOCTOR™ recommends rinsing the foliage once a month in the show (with lukewarm water).

 Too little light could cause the nyctinastic moments (folding of leaves) to only respond for a fraction of the day, usually accompanied by little to no new growth and gradual decline.
 Remember to provide a location that is at least bright enough to read a newspaper, and always avoid prolonged exposure to direct light.